-Your NFPA 1971, NFPA 1992 and, when applicable, CSA Z195 Compliant Firefighter Footwear is made with three primary layers: a rubber outer layer, a moisture barrier, and an inner lining made out of either felt or Kevlar®.
-The thermal lining, inner lining and moisture barrier are secure inside the boot, and are designed not to come out of the boot while doffing.
+Leather: Your Compliant Footwear is made with three primary layers: a leather outer layer, a moisture barrier and an inner lining.
+The moisture barrier and inner lining are secured inside the boot and are not designed to come out of the boot while doffing.

-5.3 RUBBER OUTER SHELL
+5.3 OUTER LAYER